karfield/adb/README.md

 ===
 INSTRUCTIONS:

-1. After get the source, you can change the usb_vendors.c to add your VID/PID.
+1. After get the source, you can change the usb_vendor_ids.c to add your VID. use debian/gen_udev_rules.sh to generate udev rule for those VID.

 2. make
     build the adb tool binary